MohammadDesouky/SmarTech-Assignment/README.md

   * There is cached data: you will see a snack bar tells you you're offline and whenever  you get connected it will disappear

 3. Error handling, I didn't handled the error well, but I made two basic error handling:
-   * If any error occures including the offline state while loading the list of items (not tags) you will see error message with retry button
+   * If any error occurred including the offline state while loading the list of repos, you will see error message with retry button
-   * also if any loading of images errors occurred the error place holder image will be shown.
-4. There is always a room for improvments I like to begin with more test cases to cover more scenarios, also the item details needs some enhancements
+4. There is always a room for improvements I like to begin with more test cases to cover more scenarios.

 ## Notes:
-   * The Api needs a header of Content-Type to be Application/json which is only supposed to be needed in POST requests only, but it's seems it's removed as a condition in a request
-   * There is a fast splash screen with default wait time of a half second The main activity is big a little bit due to ui handling including show/hide  errors and progress bars and views
+   * There is a fast splash screen with default wait time of a half second.
-   * I named the app El-Menus with dash to be different from the *elmenus* app
-   * Naming: I'm not familiar with this kind of apps, you might be confused of names,btw I considerd the tags as FoodTags and list of items as TagItems or SelectedTagItems  ^_^

-## Libs:
+## Third-Party Libs:
 * Retrofit
-Used as RESTful client,also I made the ok http client loges the apis response in only debug builds!
+Used as RESTful client,also I made the ok http client logs the apis response in only debug builds!
 * Anko
 Used in: